A Kiss For Farrah.

 Now, what would be your guess?

-For me, when I was sixteen the 29 year old blue eyed Farrah Fawcett was the perfect woman.
-She was absolutely gorgeous and I would have drank her bath water in a heartbeat.
-In my teenage dreams she was the woman I would someday marry and would have kids with.
-She was the woman who in her fifties would still look exactly like the woman on my bedroom wall.
+For me, when I was sixteen years old the 29 year old blue eyed Farrah Fawcett was the perfect woman.
+She was absolutely gorgeous and I would drink her bath water in a heartbeat.
+In my dreams she was the woman I would someday marry and would want to have kids with.
+She was the woman who I believed that in her fifties would still look exactly like the woman on my bedroom wall.

 Although not nearly as popular, another poster from the summer of ‘76 was the KISS Destroyer album cover poster.
 The Destroyer album was the band's fourth and featured the very un-KISS-like ballad Beth.
 Surprisingly, Beth was the highest ever charting single from the band reaching #7 on the Billboard Top 100 chart.